 If you are unsure whether an address is located in the unincorporated area or an incorporated city, check the property viewer here.

-How are utility scale projects sized?
+- How are utility scale projects sized?

 Solar energy arrays are typically described in terms of kilowatts (kW) or megawatts (MW).
-An average home rooftop array might be sized at 9 kW.
+An average single-family home rooftop array might be sized at 9 kW.
 Utility scale solar is typically sized above one megawatt.
-One megawatt equals 1,000 kW, which is sufficient to power nearly 110 homes.
+One megawatt equals 1,000 kW, which is sufficient to power nearly 110 single-family homes.

 Johnson County’s utility-scale application process considers how much land in acres a project proposes using, rather than kW or MW, because approval rests heavily on balancing land use, agricultural and environmental protection, property rights and renewable, clean energy needs.
 In addition, as technology advances, proposed solar array projects may generate more MW per acre.

-Is there utility scale solar currently operating in unincorporated Johnson County?
+- Is there utility scale solar currently operating in unincorporated Johnson County?

-Another Farmers Electric Cooperative array on near Highway 1 at Frytown is planned at nearly 1 MW on 3.5 acres.
-It was approved in fall 2023.
+Build in progress: Another Farmers Electric Cooperative array near Highway 1 at Frytown 1 MW on 3.5 acres.
+Application BOA-23-28405 approved Sept.
+20, 2023.

 Part 2: Pathway Options and Regulatory Documents